RobTrew/tree-tools/Plain text outlines and tables/TableTool workflow.md

 I happen to use MMD spanning tables quite a lot, so this workflow tidies the selected table:

-1. preserving any spanning, and,
+1. Preserving any spanning, and,
 2. in the interests of laziness and quick typing, also attempting to to correct or complete under-specified tables.

-To try it select a table in MultiMarkDown Composer, and run the Automator Workflow.
+To try it, select a dummy table in MultiMarkDown Composer, and run the Automator Workflow.

 #### Examples ####